-The Women’s ODI World Cup is the oldest multinational cricket tournament, having started back in 1973.
-Yes, that’s two years before the men’s World Cup began.
+The Women’s ODI World Cup is the oldest multinational cricket tournament, having started back in 1973 — two years before the men’s World Cup began.
+Over the decades, it has produced countless memorable moments, legendary players, and historic triumphs that shaped women’s cricket globally.

 1973: England